-F Risks, opport unities Item Category Sub-category Business impacts (examples) Details Transition risks Policies/ regulations Increase in the carbon price A rising carbon price would increase costs across a wide range of areas, including sourcing raw materials, manufacturing, and logistics.
-We will aim for net zero CO2 emissions by 2050.
+Risks, opportunities unities Details ltem Item Category Sub-category Business impacts (examples) Policies/ Increase in the carbon price A rising carbon price would increase costs across a wide range of areas, including sourcing raw materials, manufacturing, and logistics.
+We will aim for net zero CO 2 emissions by 2050.
 We will work toward that goal through measures that will include the accelerated introduction of solar power systems, a shift to renewable energy, and the development and introduction of energy-saving technologies.
-We will work with our suppliers to reduce CO2 emissions. risks regulations Restrictions on plastic use Shifting to sustainable packaging and containers designed to allow recycling of plastics would result in cost increases.
+We will work with our suppliers to reduce CO 2 emissions. regulations Restrictions on plastic use Shifting to sustainable packaging and containers designed to allow recycling of plastics would result in cost increases.
 We aim to reduce the use of containers made from fossil fuel-derived plastics by 25% by 2030 (compared with the level in fiscal 2020).
 We will transition to environment-friendly container designs.
 We will increase the use of sustainable packaging materials, such as biomass plastics.
-Intensification of extreme weather events, such as rainstorms and storm of extreme surges, would result in increased We will reflect climate change in enhanced business continuity planning based on hazard analyses at individual business sites.
+Acute Intensification of extreme weather events Intensification of extreme weather events, such as rainstorms and storm surges, would result in increased damage to growing regions and production and storage sites.
+We will reflect climate change in enhanced business continuity planning based on hazard analyses at individual business sites.
 We will strengthen buildings and facilities, etc., against storm surges.
 We will enhance our preparedness for major power outages and demands for long-term power saving, including fuel stockpiling and the use of emergency generators.
-Rising mean temperatures, changes in precipitation patterns would lead to lower crop yields and quality deterioration, resulting in higher raw material prices.
-Spread of Insect pests and disease-carrying insect parts.
-Rising temperatures and changing precipitation patterns would lead to lower crop yields and quality deterioration, resulting in higher raw material crops.
-We will work to reduce procurem continuing basis.
-We will investigate the impact of on raw material crops.
-We will work with producers and wheat strains with enhanced resist drought. growing regions would make it difficult to secure reliable supplies We will secure multiple suppliers to provide alternative sources of raw materials.
-Physical We will investigate the impact of climate change and natural disasters on raw material crops.
-We will work with producers and research organizations to develop risks Chronic • We will reduce food waste by 50% by 2030 (compared with the level in Rising sea levels More frequent storm surges would result in increased flood damage at production site.
+Physical risks Cr More frequent droughts More frequent droughts in crop growing regions would make it difficult to secure reliable supplies of raw materials.
+We will secure multiple suppliers to provide alternative sources of raw materials.
+Rising mean temperatures, changes in precipitation patterns Rising temperatures and changing precipitation patterns would lead to lower crop yields and quality deterioration, resulting in higher raw material prices.
+We will work to reduce procurement and production costs on a continuing basis.
+We will investigate the impact of climate change and natural disasters on raw material crops.
+We will work with producers and research organizations to develop Chronic Spread of insect pests, insect-borne diseases, and infectious diseases Insect pests and disease-carrying insects would reduce crop yields and quality and spread diseases.
+These factors, together with the resulting impacts on producer countries, would lead to higher raw material prices. wheat strains with enhanced resistance to high temperatures and drought. • We will reduce food waste by 50% by 2030 (compared with the level in fiscal 2017).
+Rising sea levels More frequent storm surges would result in increased flood damage at production site.
 We will strengthen buildings and facilities, etc., against storm surges.
 We will thoroughly investigate flooding risks when building new plants.
 Increased water sourcing risks at production sites Sourcing of water at production sites would become difficult due to water shortages, hindering operations in the affected river basins.
 We will reduce water use per unit of production in our plants by 30% by 2040 (compared with the fiscal 2022 level).
 We will recycle and conserve water in our plants and work with suppliers to reduce water usage.
 We will conduct evaluations of water availability when building new plants.
-Oppor- tunities Markets Changing customer requirements There would be increased demand for sustainable, environmentally responsible products.
-We will develop products that reduce environmental loads, such as fast-cook foods and sustainable packaging.
-We will develop products that reduce food losses and waste in our supply chains.
+Oppor- tunities Markets Changing customer requirements There would be increased demand for sustainable, environmentally responsible products. • We will develop products that reduce environmental loads, such fast-cook foods and sustainable packaging. • We will develop products that reduce food losses and waste in supply chains.